hadronized/blog/You_are_being_spied_on.md

 heck as long as they catch bad people*”.
 That’s a point, but that’s also being blind.
 Digital communication is not only about yourself.
 It’s about people.
 It’s about you and your friends.
 You, and your contacts.
-You can’t choose for them whether they’d like people to watch other their shoulders every now and then.
+You can’t choose for them whether they’d like people to watch over their shoulders every now and then.
 If the government has access to your private data, it has access to your friends’ and contacts’ data as well.
 Not giving a damned heck is being selfish.